World of comedy in tribute to wit and mischief of ‘genius’ Barry Humphries

 “Also an infallibly brilliant Spectator contributor.
 What a loss.”

-Oscar-winning composer Andrew Lloyd Webber also paid tribute, sharing a photograph of the pair smiling while sitting on a bench together.
+Meanwhile musicians including Oscar-winning composer Andrew Lloyd Webber, Sir Elton John and Will Young also paid tribute.

-“No more will we share obscure composers and unfashionable Victoriana.
-How I’ll miss you,” Lord Lloyd-Webber wrote.
+Sharing a photograph of Lord Lloyd-Webber and Humphries smiling while sitting on a bench together, he wrote: “No more will we share obscure composers and unfashionable Victoriana.
+How I’ll miss you.”

+Sir Elton sent his love to Humphries’ family, adding: “Barry was the funniest man ever.
+AND, the sweetest man ever.

 Episodes from Barry Humphries’ “hugely popular” BBC Radio 2 series Forgotten Music Masterpieces will be played in tribute to the late entertainer, the broadcaster confirmed.